begab/kpe/README.md

 kpe
 ===

-The successor of the keyphrase extractor system SZTERGAK participating at the SemEval shared task on keyphrase extraction from scientific publications.
+This project is the successor of the keyphrase extractor system SZTERGAK, which participated at the [SemEval shared task on keyphrase extraction](http://semeval2.fbk.eu/semeval2.php?location=tasks&taskid=6) from scientific publications.

-How to make the code running:
+#####How to make the code running:

 1. Run the script `getLibs` in order to have all the necessary dependant libs.
-Note that this batch script assumes a UNIX-like envorinment (and the accessability of the zip command).
+Note that this script assumes a UNIX-like envorinment (and the accessability of the zip command).
 This step takes a some minutes depending on your Internet connection (as it downloads 210Mb of data approximately).
-In the project directory type:
+Open a terminal and in the project directory type:
-`./getLibs`
+`./getLibs.sh`
 Having done this, all the necessary libs can be found in the directory *lib/*.
-2. You are now ready to compile and run the project in your favorite IDE or by using *ant* for that purpose.
-In the case *ant* is available on your computer, compiling and running the project can be obtained via executing the following two commands:
+2. You are now ready to compile the project in your favorite IDE or by using *ant* for that purpose.
+In the case *ant* is available on your computer, compilation can be performed as easy as executing command :
 `ant`
-`ant KpeMain`
+3. Before `ant KpeMain` or `ant KpeMainNoTraining`
 The behavior of the main class is defined by the contents of the *config.txt* file which is described next.

 ###The structure of the config file